RonenIsGreat/Lucid-Dream-Curse-Key/README.md

 - Install dependencies with `npm install`.

 ### Simulator
-- Remember to set envioremntal veriable `RecordingsPath` or else the simulator will not work.
+- Remember change app.config of project ImprovingSimulator according to your system